Equonto/ontology_generator/README.md

 3. **Install Dependencies**

     With your virtual environment activated, install the project dependencies using: ```pip install -r requirements.txt```

-o update your requirements.txt with the latest packages, you can create a snapshot of the installed packages using: ```pip3 freeze > requirements.txt```
+    To update your requirements.txt with the latest packages, you can create a snapshot of the installed packages using: ```pip3 freeze > requirements.txt```

 ### Generating an Ontology